What is the impact of Brexit on divorce and family law?

 In the event of a No-Deal Brexit, there would be no cross border powers to enforce maintenance orders between the UK and the EU, until such time as the UK had independently ratified the 2007 Hague Convention on Maintenance.

 Brussels IIA also regulates the rules of jurisdiction for parental responsibility, child protection and child abduction with the EU.
 It has provided predictability in international children cases and, in child abduction cases, a framework for the child’s swift return, for many years.
 In child protection cases, Brussels IIA provides a number of mechanisms for the exercise of limited protective measures and the effective transfer of substantive jurisdiction from one Member State to another.

 Again, in the event of a No-Deal Brexit, the Government proposes that the regulation would be repealed.
 Instead, we will simply rely on other treaties, including the 1996 Hague Convention on Parental Responsibility and Protection of Children and switch to 1980 Hague Convention on International Child Abduction.
 However, although similar, the Conventions do not provide identical protection to Brussels IIA, so there will be gaps in the law and parties will lose the ability to ensure that orders relating to matters of parental responsibility, either in the United Kingdom, or another EU Member State are capable of automatic recognition without the further need to apply for “Mirror Orders.”

 There is also a concern that child abduction cases will not be dealt with as swiftly as currently required under Brussels IIA.

 In the event of a No-Deal Brexit, the uncertainly in the law may cause EU related custody disputes and child abduction cases to be highly complex and costly legal battles.

-Correct as at 16th October 2018, but the status of the Brexit negotiations are ever changing so please contact us for more up to date information
+The status of the Brexit negotiations are ever changing so please contact us for more up to date information

 Articles/papers on Brexit co-authored by Lisette Dupre